23 Foods You Must Avoid Eating During Pregnancy

 A lot of things change as you go through one of the most beautiful phases in your life – pregnancy.
-Not only does your body change, but your entire lifestyle, your priorities, and your thinking change too.
-Prepare for the journey by acquainting yourself with the things to avoid during pregnancy and ensure good health not only for your baby but for yourself too.
+Not only does your body change, but your entire lifestyle, your priorities, and your thinking take a pleasant turn, too.
+Prepare for the journey by acquainting yourself with the foods to avoid during pregnancy and ensure good health not only for your baby but for yourself, too.

 Food is a very crucial element of your life as a mother-to-be.
 While good food nourishes you and your baby, potentially harmful food can pose a serious risk.
 Hence it is important to determine what to eat when pregnant as soon as you see that second line on your pregnancy test.

 Video: Top 10 Foods to Avoid During Pregnancy

 What Not to Eat During Pregnancy

 Healthy food for pregnant women is vital for a healthy pregnancy.
 There are several things you should avoid as many different types of food can pose a threat to your child.
 We simplify your food choices by bringing you this list of what to avoid eating during pregnancy.

 1. Raw, Undercooked, or Contaminated Seafood and Fish

 Don’t worry; you don’t have to give up on your favourite seafood entirely.
 You just need to ensure that you steer clear of certain types of seafood.